hwheeler01/comp150/resources.md

   <li>For the Python
 component of the course, we will be using&nbsp;The <a target="_blank" href="http://anh.cs.luc.edu/python/hands-on/3.1/index.html">Hands-on
-Python Tutorials</a>
+Python Tutorial</a>
-designed specifically for this course by Professor Andrew Harrington.
+designed specifically for this course by Loyola Professor Andrew Harrington.
-&nbsp;They are available on the web, both in <a href="http://anh.cs.luc.edu/python/hands-on/3.1/handsonHtml/index.html" target="_blank">browsable</a>
+They are available on the web, both in <a href="http://anh.cs.luc.edu/python/hands-on/3.1/handsonHtml/index.html" target="_blank">browsable</a>
-format and in <a href="http://anh.cs.luc.edu/python/hands-on/3.1/Hands-onPythonTutorial.pdf" target="_blank">printable pdf&nbsp;</a> format. &nbsp;&nbsp;
+format and in <a href="http://anh.cs.luc.edu/python/hands-on/3.1/Hands-onPythonTutorial.pdf" target="_blank">printable pdf</a> format.
 This is the closest thing that we have to a text for this course.&nbsp;
 Other Python resources are at the home site for Python: <a href="http://python.org">http://python.org.</a></li>
 </ul>